-The routing of all communication between computers on the internet is handled by IP address rather than domain names.
+The routing of all communication between computers on the internet is handled by IP addresses rather than domain names.
 The following example should help you to visualize the process.

-Similar to our telephone system, every active phone line has a phone number that is used to facilitate the connection of one line to another.
-In order to make a call, the phone that initiates the connection must have the number of the line to which it wants to connect.
+Like our telephone system, every active phone line has a phone number used to facilitate the connection of one line to another.
+To make a call, the phone that initiates the connection must have the number of the line to which it wants to connect.

 In much the same way, your computer must find the correct IP address (of the website you want to visit) on the server before it can send the request to that server for a webpage.
-The same process applies for all other services (such as email, chat or games) on the internet.
-DNS records function similar to a phone book, relating domain names with IP addresses so that these services can be reached.
+The same process applies to all other services (such as email, chat, or games) on the internet.
+DNS records function similar to a phone book, relating domain names with IP addresses to reach these services.
 To know your IP address, see this article: What is my connecting IP Address?

 Functions of DNS Servers

-A resolver is a DNS server that will send requests to other DNS servers for the records from their zones in an attempt to answer the requests that it receives.
-These sort of requests are called recursive requests.
+A resolver is a DNS server that will send requests to other DNS servers for the records from their zones to answer the requests that it receives.
+These sorts of requests are called recursive requests.

-When you connect to the internet through your Internet Service Provider (ISP), your ISP will provide you with two or more resolvers that will be responsible for handling the recursive DNS requests sent by your computer as you use the internet.
-Additional helpful points are being discussed on this reading: Pointing My Domain to HostGator When Using DNS Elsewhere
+When you connect to the internet through your Internet Service Provider (ISP), your ISP will provide you with two or more resolvers responsible for handling the recursive DNS requests sent by your computer as you use the internet.
+In this reading, additional helpful points are being discussed: Pointing My Domain to HostGator When Using DNS Elsewhere.

 Time To Live & Remote Caching

-One technique to reduce the time it takes for changes to propagate is to reduce the TTL value in the current zone prior to making changes, however the change in the TTL on the record itself will take the length of time specified in original TTL value to propagate before propagation period is lowered for further changes.
-Also some ISPs configure their resolvers to ignore the TTL value specified in the record altogether and cache the record for a length of time that they specify instead.
+One technique to reduce the time it takes for changes to propagate is to reduce the TTL value in the current zone before making changes; however, the change in the TTL on the record itself will take the length of time specified in the original TTL value to propagate before propagation period is lowered for further changes.
+Also, some ISPs configure their resolvers to ignore the TTL value specified in the record altogether and cache the record for a length of time that they specify instead.
 Some resolvers are configured to cache records for up to 72 hours, although most are configured for less.
 Ultimately, time resolves propagation issues.